 Dr. Guru Sangat Kaur Khalsa, MD is a retired professor of the Department of Pathology and Epidemiology at the Federal University of Minas Gerais in Brazil.
 She holds a Master Degree in Philosophy and a PhD in Epidemiology from the Freie Universitat Berlin, Germany.
 She is the CEO of ABAKY, a KRI Lead Trainer, Minister of Sikh Dharma and Khalsa Council Member.

 Guru Sangat Kaur returned to Brazil in 1995 from Germany and opened the first Kundalini Yoga Center in Belo Horizonte.
 In 2004 she founded ABAKY, a non-profit Organization dedicated to promote health, education and life style according to the Teachings of Siri Singh Sahib Ji.
-ABAKY has become a successful Aquarian platform to sustain Sikh Dharmic and Kundalini Yoga values and to inspire people coming from various walks of life.
+ABAKY has become a successful Aquarian platform to sustain Sikh Dharmic and Kundalini Yogic values and to inspire people coming from various walks of life.
 Since its inception, over 40 Kundalini Yoga Centers have opened to serve the community through the principles of Seva, Simran, Bana and Bani in Belo Horizonte and the surrounding areas.
 The Sangat in Belo Horizonte has become a consistent model of an Aquarian practice as taught by Siri Singh Sahib Yogi Bhajan Ji.

 Dr. Guru Sangat Kaur Khalsa has written many scientific papers and books including an autobiography which demonstrates to the community in Brazil how a “scientist” has become a Kundalini yoga teacher to fulfill her mission as an educator and healer.